Saturday, April 17, 2021

 For overland travel, traditionally hex grids are used, as you can move in any direction, and avoid the weird distance distortion effects from moving on square grids in steps, but it does not really matter.
 Your players do not even need to know what you use, and you just can measure distances directly, as you only need to be able to determine what is in a given area for random encounters and travel speed.

-Here are example region maps from my old campaign using the Darlene world map, for the Wild Coast, the Amedio Jungle, and the Bright Desert.
+Here are example region maps from my old campaign using the Darlene world map, for the Wild Coast, (using 4 miles per square, or 6 squares per day), the Amedio Jungle, and the Bright Desert (using 5 miles per square).
 These do not match the official canon, other than honoring settlements and terrain from the Darlene map.
 I ad-libbed towns and villages, and plugged in sites from Dungeon magazine adventures complete with the adventure to flesh them out.
 I used separate one-page dungeons for things like magic towers, or for the main towns on the map.

 Stocking the map